I'm an introvert

 More trivias:

 I dislike spicy foods.
 This makes me a minority in a spice-loving (an understatement) country like Indonesia.
-I only feel the burns on my tongue; it extinguished any other taste of texture and seasonings, thus the act of eating becomes an unpleasant experience 😔 I lost count how many times I've explained this, and how everyone looked at me with pity.
+I only feel the burns on my tongue; it extinguished any other taste of texture and seasonings, thus the act of eating becomes an unpleasant experience 😔

 I believe in mercy and non-violence, but this quote bothers me.